ffaraone/vscode-opensslutils/README.md

 ## License

-Py Files Generator is licensed under the MIT license.
+OpenSSL Utils is licensed under the MIT license.